 Jean-Marc Rocher <firstname.lastname@example.org>

 Did You Know?

 Because of poor reception for this season, NBC had vowed never to air repeats from this period, with the exception of a few select ones that were later rebroadcasted as a one-time-only thing.
-The Comedy Network in Canada reran the entire season uncut in 1998, but the only one not included in the 60-minute U.S. syndication package on Comedy Central was the Elliott Gould episode and when the channel aired it in 1995 as part of a marathon, it was the original 90-minute version.
+The Comedy Network in Canada reran the entire season uncut in 1998, but the only one not included in the 60-minute U.S. syndication package on Comedy Central was this episode and when the channel aired it in 1995 as part of a marathon, it was the original 90-minute version.
 See more

 These last four years have robbed me of any lustful thoughts.

 Don't you see, darlin', that's why we had to lose - it was either the election or the erection.

 There But For The Grace of God Go I

 Performed by Kid Creole and The Coconuts See more